 All participants were recruited and studied at SickKids in Toronto under local Research Ethics Board approved protocols.
 Participants or their guardians signed informed consent prior to participating.
-Twelve patients homozygous for p.Phe508del cystic fibrosis transmembrane conductance regulator (CFTR) and 12 non-CF healthy controls were recruited and donated nasal cells for primary cell culture (REB 1000044783).
-The age range of the homozygous p.Phe508del patients was between 12 and 16 years, and 50% of them were males.
-The age range of the healthy controls was between 28 and 63 years, and 25% of them were males.
+Twelve patients homozygous for p.Phe508del CFTR and 12 non-CF healthy controls were recruited and donated nasal cells for primary cell culture (REB 1000044783).
+The age range of the homozygous p.Phe508del patients was between 12 to 16 yrs and 50% of them were males.
+The age range of the healthy controls was between 28 to 63 yrs and 25% of them were males.

-Nasal brushing and air-liquid interface culture
+Nasal brushing and Air-Liquid interface (ALI) culture

-Nasal brushing and air-liquid interface (ALI) culture were performed as previously described [12-18].
+Nasal brushing and ALI culture were performed as previously described [12-18].

-Human bronchial epithelial cell culture
+Human bronchial epithelial (HBE) cell culture

-Human bronchial epithelial (HBE) cells CF-HBE (CFF-16HBEge CFTR p.Phe508del V470) were obtained from Cystic Fibrosis Foundation Therapeutics (Lexington, MA, USA) and wild-type HBE (WT-HBE=16HBE140) were obtained from Drs D. Gruenert and B. Illek (University of California, San Francisco, CA, USA).
+CF-HBE (CFF-16HBEge CFTR p.Phe508del V470) were obtained from Cystic Fibrosis Foundation Therapeutics (Lexington, MA) and Wild-type HBE (WT-HBE = 16HBE140) were obtained from Drs.
+D. Gruenert and B. Illek (UCSF).